 - The maximum amount of NFIP coverage available for the particular property type,

 - The outstanding principal balance of the loan, or

 - The insurable value of the structure.

 require flood insurance; however, a lender can still require it.
-In fact, nearly 1 in 4 NFIP flood claims occur in these moderate- to low-risk areas!
+In fact, over 20-percent of all flood insurance claims come from areas outside of mapped high-risk flood zones.
 Note that if during the life

 of the loan the maps are revised and the property is now in the high-risk area, your lender will notify you